Vizzuality/marxan-cloud/README.md

 PostgreSQL container is started for the first time.
 PostgreSQL data is persisted via a Docker volume.

-4. Create a Docker network for the local instance of the Marxan platform:
-   `docker network create marxan-cloud-network`.

 ### Running the Marxan Cloud platform

 Run `make start` to start all the services.